-- 2.1 The legal definition of a personal data breach is, "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed." - 2.2 A data security breach covers more than the simple misappropriation of data and may occur through incidents, such as: - 2.2.1 Loss or theft of data or equipment; - 2.2.2 People gaining inappropriate access to personal data; - 2.2.3 A deliberate attack on systems; - 2.2.4 Equipment failure; - 2.2.5 Human error; - 2.2.6 Acts of God (for example, fire or flood); - 2.2.7 Malicious acts such as hacking, viruses or deception. - 2.3 Breaches can be categorised according to the following three well-known information security principles: - 2.3.1 "Confidentiality breach" where there is an unauthorised or accidental disclosure of, or access to, personal data; - 2.3.2 "Integrity breach" where there is an unauthorised or accidental alteration of personal data; - 2.3.3 "Availability breach" where there is an accidental or unauthorised loss of access to, or destruction of, personal data. - 2.4 Depending on the circumstances, a breach can relate to the confidentiality, integrity and availability of personal data at the same time, as well as any combination of these. - 2.5 A breach will always be regarded as an availability breach when there has been a permanent loss of, or destruction of, personal data. - 2.6 A security incident resulting in personal data being made unavailable for temporary period is also a type of breach, as the lack of access to the data could have a significant impact on the rights and freedoms of data subjects, for example, if our IT system goes down.
-This type of breach should be recorded in the School's Data Breach Log set out in Appendix 1 so that we keep records of all such incidents.
-However, depending on the circumstances of the breach, it may or may not require notification to the ICO and communication to affected individuals. - 2.7 Where personal data is unavailable due to planned system maintenance being carried out, this should not be regarded as a 'breach of security'.
+- 2.1 The legal definition of a personal data breach is, "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed." - 2.2 A data security breach covers more than the simple misappropriation of data and may occur through incidents, such as:

+- 2.2.1 Loss or theft of data or equipment; - 2.2.2 People gaining inappropriate access to personal data; - 2.2.3 A deliberate attack on systems; - 2.2.4 Equipment failure; - 2.2.5 Human error: - 2.2.6 Acts of God (for example, fire or flood); - 2.2.7 Malicious acts such as hacking, viruses or deception. - 2.3 Examples of common personal data breaches include: - 2.3.1 Sending an email to the wrong recipient; - 2.3.2 Losing a USB stick which contains personal data; - 2.3.3 Having a laptop stolen which contains personal data; - 2.3.4 Sending a letter or email to the wrong address; - 2.3.5 Network, phishing, malware or other cyber security incidents. - A security incident resulting in personal data being made unavailable for temporary period is also a type of breach, as the lack of access to the data could have a significant impact on the rights and freedoms of data subjects, for example, if our IT system goes down.
+This type of breach should be recorded in the school's Data Breach Log set out in Appendix 1 so that we keep records of all such incidents.
+However, depending on the circumstances of the breach, it may or may not require notification to the ICO and communication to affected individuals. - 2.5 Where personal data is unavailable due to planned system maintenance being carried out, this should not be regarded as a 'breach of security'.